Raimo Pihl

 Raimo Pihl (born 28 October 1949) is a Swedish athlete.
 He competed in the men's decathlon at the 1976 Summer Olympics.
 Born in Suodenniemi, Finland, Pihl moved to Sweden with his parents when he was three years old.

+Pihl was an All-American decathlete for the BYU Cougars track and field team, winning the decathlon at the 1973 NCAA University Division Outdoor Track and Field Championships and 1975 NCAA Division I Outdoor Track and Field Championships.